Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Introduction

 for any quasi-compact and quasi-separated $p$-adic formal base scheme $S$ (with trivial log structure).
 If $S\in \mathrm{QSyn}_R$ for a perfectoid ring $R$, we also obtain oriented motivic spectra $\E^{\cPrism^{\rm nc}}$ and $\E^{\Fil \cPrism^{\rm nc}}$ from the non-Nygaard complete versions.
 Both $\E^{\cPrism}$ and $\E^{\Fil \cPrism}$ are $E_\infty$-rings, and there are functorial ring maps induced by the divided Frobenius and the canonical morphism in prismatic cohomology.
 Forming their equalizer, we then obtain a motivic ring spectrum $\E^{\Fsyn}$, representing log syntomic cohomology.
 The orientation is induced by the existence of Chern classes, due to the work of Bhatt--Lurie \cite{BhattLurie}.
 Similarly, building on our previous work \cite{BLPO-BMS2}, \cite{BLPO-HKR}, \cite{mericicrys}, we can construct motivic ring spectra $\E^{\rm Hdg}$, $\E^{\rm dR}$, representing Hodge and de Rham cohomology for log smooth formal $S$-schemes, as well as $\E^{\rm dRW}$, $\E^{\rm crys}$ representing de Rham-Witt and log crystalline cohomology over a perfect field $k$ of characteristic $p$ (with trivial log structure).
 See \S \ref{sec:deRham_Hodge_Crys_spectra}.

 This has as an immediate application the following result (see Theorem \ref{thm:gysin-prism}): \begin{thm} Let $S\in \QSyn$.
-Let $X$ be a smooth scheme over $S$ and $Z\subseteq X$ a closed subscheme of relative codimension $d$, such that $Z\to X\to S$ is smooth.
-Let $\Bl_Z(X)$ denote the blow-up of $X$ in $Z$ and $E$ be the exceptional divisor, so that $(\Bl_Z(X),E)\in \lSm_S$.
-Then for all $j$ there are functorial Gysin maps in $\cD(\Z_p)$
+Let $\kZ\to \kX$ be a morphism of $p$-adic smooth formal schemes over $S$ such that it is locally the $p$-completion of a pure codimension $d$ closed immersion of smooth schemes over $S$.
+Let $\Bl_\kZ(\kX)$ denote the blow-up of $\kX$ in $\kZ$ and $E$ be the exceptional divisor, so that $(\Bl_\kZ(\kX),E)$ is log smooth over $S$.
+Then for all $j$ there are Gysin maps in $\cD(\Z_p)$, functorial in $(\kX,\kZ)$,

 whose homotopy cofibers are respectively given as

 If $S\in \mathrm{QSyn}_R$ with $R$ perfectoid, we have similar Gysin maps for the non-completed prismatic cohomology of \cite{BSPrism}, relative to the perfect prism $(A_{\inf}(R),\ker(\theta))$: